turingschool/backend-curriculum-site/module4/projects/self_directed_fe/self_directed_fe_spec.md

 As many of you chose your own topic and data, the exact feature set may vary.
 Even within Sweater Weathers, some applications may behave slightly differently from others - which is ok!
 Some things to consider:

-- You must use the Fetch API to make requests to your API
+- You must perform AJAX requests to your API using jQuery
 - You should have at least three buttons on the page that are listening for a click - maybe it's to get additional information from the API, to hide or show something, to trigger a search/filter, to favorite a location or to navigate to a different page.
-- Since users are logging in, when they are logged in, they should have a visual indicator somewhere on the main page to let them know they are in their account.
-There should also be a way for them to log out.
 - "Don't Make Me Think" by Steve Krug is a great book for UI/UX best practices.
 Dribbble.com is also a great place for inspiration.
 Lastly, [Canva](https://www.canva.com/color-palette/) can help you determine a color palette with a photo, and [Color Space](https://mycolor.space/) will generate multiple palettes for you when you provide one color.

 ### Workflow Expectations